sergioceron/id/spec/did-method-gid.md

 ### Create (Register)

-In order to create an `ev` DID, a Proxy contract must be deployed on Ethereum.
+In order to create an `gid` DID, a Proxy contract must be deployed on Ethereum.
 The address of the deployed contract is used to compute the DID using the following algorithm:
 1. The contract's address and the Ethereum network ID are put together and converted into an MNID.
-2. The string "did:ev:" is prepended to the MNID.
+2. The string "did:gid:" is prepended to the MNID.

 ### Read (Resolve)

-To construct a valid DID document from an `ev` DID, the following steps are performed:
+To construct a valid DID document from an `gid` DID, the following steps are performed:

 1. Extract the MNID as the method-specific part of the DID
 2. Determine the Ethereum network identifier and address from the MNID.